krainboltgreene/shogun.gem/README.md

 Changelog
 =========

+  - 3.2.0:
+    * Opening an interface for defining the HTTP Origin Protection whitelist.
   - 3.1.0:
     * `Presenters` now responds to all `Enumerable` functions
     * The `Presenter` and `Presenters` classes now knows how to handle included associations